MicrosoftDocs/cpp-docs/docs/mfc/processing-notification-messages-in-a-rebar-control.md

 -   **RBN_LAYOUTCHANGED** Sent by a rebar control when the user changes the layout of the control's bands.

- For more information on these notifications, see [Rebar Control Reference](http://msdn.microsoft.com/library/windows/desktop/bb774375) in the [!INCLUDE[winSDK](../atl/includes/winsdk_md.md)].
+ For more information on these notifications, see [Rebar Control Reference](http://msdn.microsoft.com/library/windows/desktop/bb774375) in the Windows SDK.

 ## See Also
  [Using CReBarCtrl](../mfc/using-crebarctrl.md)